Enalean/tuleap-documentation-en/languages/en/installation-guide/update.rst

-Upgrate to a newer version
+Upgrade to a newer version
 =========================

 You should inform in advance end users that the platform will be stopped.